hustlzp/farbox-template-wiki/README.md

 Usage:

-* Create a new folder `template` under your FarBox blog's root path
+* Copy folder `template` to your FarBox blog's root path
-* Copy all the files to `template`
 * Go to your blog's admin page > settings > template engine, and choose `Custom Template` in `Template Priority` select

 Enjoy.